bioinformatics-core-shared-training/Reverse_Summer_School_2025_R_Intro/index.md

 # Schedule

-1. [Getting set up](week1.html) (20 April) - An introduction to RStudio, R objects, data types, functions and vectors
+1. [Introduction to R](docs/week1.html) (20 April) - An introduction to RStudio, R objects, data types, functions and vectors

 2. [Introduction to R](week2.html) (27 April) - An introduction to other data structures